opendcs/opendcs/docs/source/install-guide.rst

    jdbc:postgresql://**DBHOST**/**DBNAME**

-Use the DBHOST and DBNAME that you specified in the createDb.sh script above.
+Use the DBHOST and DBNAME for your provided database

 Select an administrative user name and password.
 This is different from the postgres superuser name that you specified above.
 Write it down and remember it!

 Hit the DB Password button.
 Type in the administrative user name and password that you selected.

+Use this username and password combination when prompted by the migrateApp for an admin user.

 You may want to peruse the other settable properties.
 You can hover the mouse pointer over the name for a tool-tip for each.